 John Varley’s Red Lightning: Mars, which isn’t much more than a holiday resort at the time, gets invaded and pretty much all that is know about the invaders is that they came from Earth, have guns and wear black.
 Then Mars gets invaded again, in pretty much the same fashion.
 And a third time. “‘All nation-states, corporations, power-mad billionaires, and disgruntled liberation groups wishing to invade Mars please take a number and wait your turn.’”
 The Martians eventually steal one of the invasion fleets and intimidate Earth into granting them independence.

 Almost happens in the backstory to Blindfold by Kevin J. Anderson, a mostly hard sci-fi novel.
 Atlas is a habitable world colonized several centuries ago and, effectively, cut off from Earth due to the fact that it takes decades of sublight travel to reach it.
 Since then, three ships have arrived from Earth with new settlers.
 One of these was a prison ship, another was full of missionaries seeking to spread their faith.
 Both ended up assimilating into the Atlas population.
 The third ship appeared to be just another ship full of settlers, but was actually a warship sent by a military junta that has established a One World Order on Earth to bring Atlas under their control.
 The ruse worked very well, at first.
 When the ship reached Atlas's orbit, the captain came down to maintain the ruse.
-One of the first people whose hands he shook turned out to be a scientist experimenting with the Veritas drug that allows heightens a person's awareness of another's electrical impulses, effectively allowing him to read the mind of any person he touches.
+One of the first people whose hands he shook turned out to be a scientist experimenting with the Veritas drug that heightens a person's awareness of another's electrical impulses, effectively allowing him to read the mind of any person he touches.
 He instantly figured out the truth and set up a plan to thwart the invaders.
 He, along with a group of dignitaries, visited the ship, and used the command codes he pulled out of the captain to lock everybody out of the systems and set the nuclear missiles to explode in their tubes.
 The soldiers gave in, and also assimilated into the population.
 The warship was brought down and now serves as the temple of the Truthsayers.

 Firefly: Although Earth was ancient history, the war between the Alliance and the Independents over Unification is the same basic pattern, fought between rich central worlds and poor, far flung colonies.